Get Help Now

-Grinnell College’s Title IX Coordinator will help review your options for next steps and link you to support resources.
+Grinnell College’s Title IX Coordinator will help review your options for next steps, link you to support resources, and discuss supportive measures with you.
 You have the agency at each step in the process to set the pace and make your own decisions about how best to proceed, except when there is an immediate threat to the community or a minor is involved.
-Meeting with Title IX does not commit you to any form of conduct action and a person does not have to participate in a conduct proceeding to access the protective and remedial measures available to them.
+Meeting with the Title IX Coordinator does not require you to pursue disciplinary action.

 Regardless of when or where the incident occurred, it is never too late to speak with a support resource about your options.